nutanix-japan/nai-llm/docs/iep/iep_deploy.md

     In this lab, we will deploy EA and TP version of the following software to test the following:

-    -  Envoy Gateway in a AI Gateway mode
     -  Nutanix Enterprise AI

         * Unified Endpoints - multiple endpoints for HA and token-based rate limiting